How the IRS Evaluates 409A Valuations During Audits

 - Prepared using certain illiquid startup valuation frameworks

-The Core Areas the IRS Reviews in a 409A Audit
+What Are the Core Areas the IRS Reviews in a 409A Audit?

-The first question an IRS agent asks is simple: Was an appropriate valuation methodology used?
+The first question an IRS agent asks is whether an appropriate valuation methodology was used — and whether it was applied correctly.

 Common accepted methods include: